NotNathan24/Discord-Music-Bot/README.md

 Step 2:

-Create a new file called .env
+Go to file called .env

-Then type:
+Then put:

 TOKEN=Put your token here